Denial of Notice Period after issuing PIP to employees - What are the right of an employee in this case?

 abhishek-mishra1

-Hi There, I work for a public limited firm in Gurgaon.
-Due to Covid19 lockdown its tough time for my company so my company has started laying off employees and they are using PIP(performance Improvement Plan) as a tool.
-Giving one month PIP and setting unrealistic targets for employees to achieve.
-All the employees who failed PIP were denied 2 months notice period or salary in lieu of notice.
-The PIP mail communication did not say that last date of PIP will be the last date of employment in case of failure in PIP, and PIP period will be considered as notice period.
+Hi there, I work for a public limited firm in Gurgaon.
+Due to the Covid-19 lockdown, it's a tough time for my company.
+My company has started laying off employees and they are using the Performance Improvement Plan (PIP) as a tool.
+They are giving a one-month PIP and setting unrealistic targets for employees to achieve.
+All the employees who failed the PIP were denied a 2-month notice period or salary in lieu of notice.
+The PIP mail communication did not specify that the last date of the PIP would be the last date of employment in case of failure, and the PIP period would be considered as the notice period.

-What are the right of an employee in this case and can this be challenged in court?
-Since Appointment letter didn't have PIP clause.
-However the Termination clause says that either party is liable to give a notice period of 2 months or salary of 2 month in case of resignation/termination. the company had also started deferring 35% of gross salary since April'20.
+What are the rights of an employee in this case, and can this be challenged in court?
+Since the Appointment letter didn't have a PIP clause, however, the Termination clause states that either party is liable to give a notice period of 2 months or salary of 2 months in the case of resignation/termination.
+The company had also started deferring 35% of the gross salary since April '20.
 Can a company deny to pay deferred salary post resignation/termination?

 nathrao